ZoomPhant/monitoring/README.md

 # ZoomPhant Monitoring Solution
 ZoomPhant devotes to create enterprise level monitoring solutions for customers from small to large.
-This repository hosting all the files you might want to start your monitoring in your business in just one step: pull the single all-in-one docker image and start rolling!
+This repository will be hosting all the files you might want to start your monitoring your business **FOR FREE** in just one step!

 ## Instruction
 1. Find a Linux host with engough space (recommended 40+G free disk and 8G+ memory)